petk/php-build-system/docs/php-installation.md

 according to the final installation location, known as the *installation prefix*.

-It's important to note that this type of PHP installations are usually managed by package managers, which handle this process through automated scripts.
+It's important to note that this type of PHP installation is usually managed by package managers, that handle this process through automated scripts.
-Additionally, applying patches to tailor the PHP package to suit the specific requirements of the target system is common practice.
+Additionally, applying patches to tailor the PHP package to suit the specific requirements of the target system is a common practice.

-## Installing PHP with Autotools-based build system
+## 2. Autotools-based build system

 The default way to install PHP using Autotools across the system directories can be done like this: